JackHey99/Project-0/README.md

 Green LED data sheet
 ![Green LED datasheet specs ](https://user-images.githubusercontent.com/53545740/63901926-f357dd80-ca5a-11e9-9140-8621facbf2bd.JPG)
 Vs - Supply Voltage
 Vf - Forward voltage of the LED.
-This is the voltage required to turn on your LED.
+This is the voltage required to turn on the LED.
-If - Forward Current of  LED.
-This is the current required by your LED for operation.
+If - Forward Current of the LED.
+This is the current required by the LED for operation.

+Using the following equation a suitable series resistor value can be found
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjU3NDAxMTYsLTUyMDUzNDc5N119
+eyJoaXN0b3J5IjpbLTE1NTU5NTE4OTMsLTUyMDUzNDc5N119
 -->